-The Shell Survivor House (Maggie Schmidt-Mandel’s House) has been repaired and redecorated by Ann Durkee and her husband David MacIsaac.
+The Shell Survivor House (Maggie Schmidt-Mandel’s House) was repaired and redecorated by Ann Durkee and her husband David MacIsaac.
 It was originally rescued by Roanne and Ed Collier and Ed re-assembled the house.

-The house is now situated by the Clock Tower on Water Street.
-Ann and David have put plexiglass in the windows (donated by Apple Glass), with a floor, so it is quite weather proof..
-It has been redecorated as a Beach House, with some very personal and endearing touches.
-The house is locked to ensure that the inside contents are not removed, but it is easy to see inside from the back window.
-We urge you all to drop by and visit the house.
+The house was relocated by the Clock Tower on Water Street.
+Ann and David put plexiglass in the windows (donated by Apple Glass), with a floor, so it is quite weather proof.
+It was redecorated as a Beach House, with some very personal and endearing touches.
+The house was locked to ensure that the inside contents were not removed, but it is was easy to see inside from the back window.

 Thank you to all that helped this house to survive, and to the Tim Horton’s employee that said she would keep an eye on the house on her 3pm to 11pm shift and pass the word on to other employees and to the lady that went out to the beach and collected more shells for the house.

-There will be a dedication ceremony on August 7th, time to be determined.
+There was a dedication ceremony on August 7th.

 Sandra Phinney – Book signing at the AGNS

-Wednesday, July 23 from 12 to 2.
-Sandra Phinney will be signing her book “Maud Lewis and the Maudified House Project – The Story Starts Here” at the Art Gallery.
-The CBC documentary “Maud” will be shown in the community room at 12:15 and 1:15.
-Bring your lunch and enjoy learning more about Maud Lewis, The Project and a chance to talk with Sandra.
+On Wednesday, July 23 from 12 to 2.
+Sandra Phinney was signing her book “Maud Lewis and the Maudified House Project – The Story Starts Here” at the Art Gallery.
+The CBC documentary “Maud” was shown in the community room at 12:15 and 1:15.

 Although many thought that Maggie Mandell’s Maudified house at the was demolished (or blown out to sea), this little house survived.
 Sure, it was damaged and in several pieces, but Ed and Roanne Collier went out the night of the storm and rescued the house.
 Since then, Ed has put the house back together, replacing a few broken pieces of wood.
 Right now, the outside is in pretty good shape and will receive some touch ups and more shells.
 Alas, the magnificent artwork inside the house is not repairable so the walls will be stripped and simply painted.